-- Check the show advanced check box in the Right pane to see all the available transforms. - You can also paste in data from the clipboard (for example, a table from a web page or Word document). - The Compare Cols, Filter, If and Sort transforms take account of dates, numbers and text.
+- You can also watch a short introductory video. - Check the show advanced check box in the Right pane to see all the available transforms. - You can also paste in data from the clipboard (for example, a table from a web page or Word document). - Transforms such as Compare Cols, Filter, If and Sort take account of dates, numbers and text.
 You can define what date formats to recognize in the Preferences window. - New columns are always added to the right of a dataset. - Comparisons of text are always sensitive to case, unless stated otherwise.
 E.g. "CASE", "case" and "Case" are treated differently. - Comparisons of text are always sensitive to whitespace (e.g. spaces and tabs), unless stated otherwise.
 You can use the Whitespace transform to remove leading and trailing whitespace. - The contents of input and output data files are not saved in Easy Data Transform, only their locations. - As well as stacking two datasets, you can also Join them, side-by-side, if they have a common ('key') column. - You can insert a new transform between existing items by selecting the connection between the items and then adding the transform. - To be more productive with Easy Data Transform see expert tips.